Originally posted 4/30/33 - Updated 11/25/22

 However, the goal in advertising is about generating results.
-In magazines you do that by making a campaign memorable...one that stands out from the crowd.
+In magazines, you do that by making a campaign memorable...one that stands out from the crowd.
 For that reason, stepping outside of tradition and doing things a different way yields tremendous results.
 People notice, and that’s kinda the whole point.
 If you haven’t considered why or how to leverage more than one ad per issue, here are a few examples of how it’s worked for other businesses.

 It’s not just about advertising frequency...although that’s a pretty good reason.
 Advertising success is based on frequency.
 Sometimes, though, it’s about standing out from the competition in a unique way.
 Other times it’s about having so much to say, there’s no way you can say it all in one ad.
 Whatever the reason, stepping out of your box to run multiple ads per issue is a great way to advertise.
-Here are 6 ideas from businesses who did just that.
+Here are 6 ideas from businesses that did just that.

 Reinforce a single event by highlighting different aspects in different ads.
 The ads look similar so that a reader knows it’s the same event, but the central image and the highlighted text change.
 Readers recognize patterns and notice the differences, therefore reading and paying attention to each ad.

-Play around with font, text and images.
+Play around with font, text, and images.
 If you’re going to step away from tradition...why not make it a BIG step?
 Readers will remember.

-A bank ran a similar campaign as the landscaping company, with 3 consecutive ⅓-vertical ads, but with the added uniqueness of having each ad designed horizontally so that you had to turn the page to read the ad.
+A bank ran a similar campaign as the landscaping company, with consecutive ⅓-vertical ads, but with the added uniqueness of having each ad designed horizontally so that you had to turn the page to read the ad.
 Unique?
 Yes.
 Memorable?
 Yes.
 Successful?
 YES!

-Use information as our lure to entice readers to look for the different ads and spend time reading the information in each - almost like a mini-treasure hunt.
+Use the information as our lure to entice readers to look for the different ads and spend time reading the information in each - almost like a mini-treasure hunt.

-Run 3 completely different ads, each with their own unique look and purpose.
+Run 3 completely different ads, each with its own unique look and purpose.
 It may be more subtle, but readers are attracted to different things.
 What appeals to one may not appeal to another.
 Showcase different aspects of your business in totally different ways.